Many women experience cramping during an intrauterine device (IUD) insertion and for a short time afterward.

 If you have a nonhormonal copper IUD (ParaGard), your menstrual bleeding and cramping may increase in intensity and duration — at least at first.

-In a study from 2015, three months after insertion, more than 70 percent of copper IUD users reported heavier bleeding than before.
-But by six months after insertion, less than half reported increased cramping and heavier bleeding.
+In a study from 2015, three months after insertion, more than of copper IUD users reported heavier bleeding than before.
+But by six months after insertion, reported increased cramping and heavier bleeding.
 As your body adjusts, you may also find that you spot or bleed between your periods.

-You may also have a lot of spotting over the first 90 days.
-Two-thirds of women reported lighter bleeding than before at the 3-month mark.
-After 6 months, about 60 percent of women reported less bleeding than they’d had at the 3-month mark.
+You may also have a lot of spotting over the first 90 days. of women reported lighter bleeding than before at the 3-month mark.
+After 6 months, of women reported less bleeding than they’d had at the 3-month mark.

 Regardless of your IUD type, your bleeding, cramping, and between-period spotting should decrease over time.
 You may even find that your periods stop altogether.